KOBB-FM

 KOBB-FM (93.7 MHz) is a radio station licensed to serve Bozeman, Montana, United States.
 The station's license is held by Desert Mountain Broadcasting Licenses LLC.

 KOBB-FM shares a transmitter site with KBOZ (AM) and KBOZ-FM, east of the studios on Johnson Road and Fowler Lane.
-KBOZ-FM, KOZB, and KOBB-FM all have CPs to move to a new shared transmitter site on top of Green Mountain, along I-90 east of Bozeman.
+KBOZ-FM, KOZB, and KOBB-FM all have construction permits to move to a new shared transmitter site on top of Green Mountain, along I-90 east of Bozeman.